d-gol/muon_ml/README.md

 * A rather rigid structure, every time a model needs to be defined within the code, should be more user-friendly
 * Provide support for training on multiple GPU's
-* Divide one GPU to support multiple model's training if possible
+* Divide one GPU to support multiple models training if possible